If you want a successful workout, don’t do this

 A study published in the Journal of Performance Enhancement and Health from Bloomsburg University of Pennsylvania found that talking or texting on a cell phone can affect your stability and lead to falls and injuries.

-Dr. Steven Chudik, orthopedic surgeon and sports medicine specialist with Advocate Good Samaritan Hospital in Downers Grove, Ill., says multi-tasking is not always productive and can result in bodily harm.
+Dr. Steven Chudik, an orthopedic surgeon and sports medicine specialist with Advocate Good Samaritan Hospital in Downers Grove, Ill., says multi-tasking is not always productive and can result in bodily harm.

 “The study reveals that texting and talking can distract us to the extent that it affects even our postural stability,” he says.
 “This can place people at risk for injury from stumbling, losing their balance and falling in situations that might not otherwise create a problem.”